NOC-OI/git-novice-old/_episodes/09-conflict.md

 > ## Solving Conflicts that You Created
 >
 > In the group exercise in the last section you probably created a merge conflict.
-> If you didn't, make another change to your copy of aberpubs.csv to cause one.
+> If you didn't, make another change to your copy of places.csv to cause one.
 > Rembmer to add, commit and push the change, the push stage should give a merge error.
 > Now attempt to resolve the conflict, you might have to do this multiple times to deal with everyone's changes.
 > Ask the instructor and helper(s) to help resolve this.
 It can help if each person takes it in turn to resolve the conflict.